Acne sucks for both your physical and mental health.

 A Few Facts About Acne

-Broadly, there are three types:
+Broadly, there are three types of acne:

 1. Mild acne (non-inflammatory acne)